imgigin2003/multiway-graphs/README.md

       }
     ```

-6. to be more sure that you won't get any FFI erros, complete the following steps:
+6. to be more sure that you won't get any FFI errors, complete the following steps:

 - run `echo $SHELL`